Announcement – Seeking Applications

 IFFGD first offered Research Awards in 2003 (and Research Grants in 2007).
 To date, we have presented Awards to 38 researchers from around the world.

 These Awards recognize the accomplishments of investigators who are engaged in significant research in the field of functional gastrointestinal (GI) disease.
 Our intent is to encourage the participation of clinicians and scientists in multidisciplinary efforts aimed at advancing the understanding of functional GI and motility disorders in adults and in children that can ultimately lead to better treatments and cures.

 The IFFGD Research Award recipients are determined by a Selection Committee comprised of internationally recognized experts in the field.

-To be eligible, the investigators must have completed an MD or PhD, have demonstrated research activities, and be currently active in investigating basic or clinical aspects of functional GI or motility disorders.
+To be eligible, the investigators must have completed an MD or PhD, have demonstrated functional GI disease research activity, and be currently active in such research.

 - 2013 Research Awards Recipients

 - 2011 Research Awards Recipients

 - 2009 Research Awards Recipients

 - 2003 Research Awards Recipients

 "Awards for prior research provide a sense of affirmation and meaning, especially in an area that is often underappreciated or understudied, such as the complex problems of functional illnesses.
 Perhaps more importantly, the resources allowed me to perform some preliminary studies."